AvalonCarnival/CS-Cryptsy_Trader/README.md

 Trade settings such as MarketID, amount to trade, % Desired Profit can be set in Cryptsy_Trader.ini.

 I hope the app brings you as much enjoyment as it has brought me, have fun :)

+More about the application:

+The application uses CS-CryptsyAPIv2_Class to query www.Cryptsy.com new API v2 (beta) RESTful API.

+When the application loads the login window is displayed (details on home to enter your public and private keys are above) The keys are then encrypted using SHA-256 encryption before being saved to an ini file.

+After logging on two windows will be presented.

+The main window is for Spread Trading.

+The child window is for Swing trading and runs under a seperate thread.

+SMA and EMA are used along with %R Williams to try and predict market activity when trading.

+Both trading bots write logs using seperate threads so that the bots can concentrate on trading.